-In order to protect your wordpress site from being hacked abasic and vital rule to keep your WordPress website safe and secure is to keep it updated with the latest of WordPress.
+In order to protect your wordpress site from being hacked abasic and vital rule to keep your WordPress website safe and secure is to keep it updated with the latest WordPress.
 Every new WordPress version is updated with security fixes that were reported in the previous version.
 So, keeping it up-to-date helps to prevent your WordPress site from being hacked in a great deal.

 While using your WordPress dashboard, you might have seen a small rectangular box with ‘An updated version of WordPress is available’ written in it.
 Update it as soon as possible and avoid possible attacks.
 Similarly, you should upgrade your WordPress themes and plugins to the latest updates available.
 Sometimes the theme and plugins used in your website may not be compatible with the latest version of WordPress as they are not updated.
-In such case, you must immediately replace them with a quality theme and plugins from a secure source.
+In such a case, you must immediately replace them with a quality theme and plugins from a secure source.

 2. Create a new user profile

 Creating a new user profile helps greatly in keeping your WordPress site safe and secure as the hackers mostly attempt attacking your site using the default username ‘admin’.
 That is why you must delete the default username ‘admin’ and set a new custom username of your own as the administrator to the site.

 You can easily create a new user by going to the ‘Users’ and then ‘Add new’.
-As you create it you can sign out from the default user account and sign in as the new user which will ensure your website’s security in a certain level.
+As you create it you can sign out from the default user account and sign in as the new user which will ensure your website’s security at a certain level.